afsvieira/worldcup-api/README.md

 ## 🧭 Project Overview

-WorldCup API is a modern, open-source REST + GraphQL backend built with **.NET 9** and designed to demonstrate clean architecture, cloud deployment, and modern authentication practices.
+WorldCup API is a modern, open-source REST API backend built with **.NET 9** and designed to demonstrate clean architecture, cloud deployment, and modern authentication practices.

 It provides structured, read-only access to historical data from all FIFA World Cup tournaments (both Men's and Women's), powered by a local SQLite database.